Council is involved in a number of Queensland state projects that benefit Townsville and the North Queensland region.

 The Queensland Government has commenced master planning for the Port of Gladstone, and master planning for the Port of Townsville commenced in February 2017.
 Processes for the ports of Abbot Point and Hay Point/Mackay will formally commence during 2017.

-For more information about Priority Port Master Planning please see the Department of State Development's website.
+For more information about Priority Port Master Planning please see the Department of Transport and Main Roads website.